 Choosing a co-washing conditioner with crucial ingredients such as emollients and moisturizers would be best.
 It will help the conditioner penetrate your strands more deeply.
 It will also help you save on time since you don’t need to shampoo your hair as often.
 You can even switch to a cleansing conditioner during the warmer months.
 If you’re not sure, try changing it up once a week.

 If you want to protect your hair during the summer, you should use the right shampoo and conditioner.
-Choosing the right shampoo and conditioner depends on your hair type and what you plan to do with your hair.
+Choosing the right shampoo and conditioner depends on your hair type and what you plan to do with your hair or hairstyle.

 You should choose a mild shampoo and conditioner for your hair type and avoid using too much.
 Apply a leave-in conditioner before you go swimming and wear a swimming cap.
 Shampoo can also dry out your hair, so it’s best to use a mild shampoo if your hair is oily.